Thursday, April 30, 2026

 Take-aways from running quick pick-up games

 Occasionally, when I have a free-ish evening and the urge to play, I run an impromptu pick-up game over at the OSR discord server.
 The first time I ran the Secret Hide-Out of Glaxorzis, that Sorcerous Creep! for a party of three players, the second time The Outpost of Stone & Silver for a single player controlling two characters, and the most recent game was a delve into A Single Tomb, Unplundered for three players.
+UPDATE: one of the players wrote an in-character session report!

 The games were all ran on a super short notice – announced circa 30 minutes before starting time (the server has a pick-up-gamer role you can ping).